nordic-institute/xrd4j/README.md

 # Credits

-XRd4J library was originally developed by Petteri Kivimäki (https://github.com/petkivim) during 2014-2016.
-In 2017 it was agreed that Population Register Centre (VRK) takes maintenance responsibility.
+XRd4J library was originally developed by Petteri Kivimäki (https://github.com/petkivim) during 2014-2017.
+In June 2017 it was agreed that Population Register Centre (VRK) takes maintenance responsibility.